 You can be lean, or you can be strong.
 But you know what’s even better?
 To be both lean and strong at the same time.
 In my decades as a professional fitness trainer, I’ve discovered that – even though it’s more difficult to be trim and muscled simultaneously – high-intensity interval training (HIIT) makes it possible.
-In this HIIT workout for weight loss (video below), I show you why running intervals to burn fat is a winning idea – and just how much fun it can be.
+In this HIIT workout for weight loss, I show you why running intervals to burn fat is a winning idea – and just how much fun it can be.

 The video below will prove helpful.

-HIIT is considered beneficial for you because the intervals help with increased calorie burn:
+Additionally, HIIT is considered beneficial for you because the intervals help with increased calorie burn:

 Extra Benefits of a Jumping and Running Intervals Workout

-More Enjoyable: What’s fascinating is that jumping and running during intervals is similar to what children (and those of us who are young at heart) do while playing.
+What’s fascinating is that jumping and running during intervals is similar to what children (and those of us who are young at heart) do while playing.

-Don’t be surprised if, after this workout, your body is humming with endorphins and your mood is noticeably brighter.
+Don’t be surprised if, after this workout, your body is humming with endorphins, and your mood is noticeably brighter.
 Compared to other types of exercise, intervals are just more fun.

-Improved insulin sensitivity: HIIT has been shown to improve insulin sensitivity, which can help with blood sugar control and may reduce the risk of developing type 2 diabetes.
+HIIT has been shown to improve insulin sensitivity, which can help with blood sugar control and may reduce the risk of developing type 2 diabetes.

-Improved cardiovascular fitness: Intervals have been shown to improve cardiovascular fitness by increasing the heart’s ability to pump blood and oxygen to the working muscles more efficiently.
+Improved cardiovascular fitness – Intervals have been shown to improve cardiovascular fitness by increasing the heart’s ability to pump blood and oxygen to the working muscles more efficiently.
 Great for your lungs, too.

-Time efficiency: HIIT workouts are typically shorter than steady-state cardio workouts or bodybuilding sessions, making them an attractive option for people with less time to exercise.
+Time efficiency – HIIT workouts are typically shorter than steady-state cardio workouts or bodybuilding sessions, making them an attractive option for people with less time to exercise.

 Sometimes I call this workout “Sprint Day,” but, really, it’s a series of speed and agility drills that strengthen and condition the entire body while – and I love this part – burning an astounding amount of calories.